lazarusA/JuliaDocs/docs/base/parallel.md

 Uses multiple concurrent tasks to map `f` over a collection (or multiple equal length collections).
 For multiple collection arguments, `f` is applied elementwise.

+The output is guaranteed to be the same order as the elements of the collection(s) `c`.

 `ntasks` specifies the number of tasks to run concurrently.
 Depending on the length of the collections, if `ntasks` is unspecified, up to 100 tasks will be used for concurrent mapping.